Eloyvdg/Krome_to_despotic/README.md

 # Krome_to_despotic

 **Krome_to_despotic** is a Python package that provides a pipeline to combine [KROME](https://bitbucket.org/psharda1/krome) thermo-chemical modeling with [Despotic](https://bitbucket.org/krumholz/despotic) radiative transfer calculations.
 This tool allows you to run KROME thermo-chemical models, modify their parameters, and use the results as input for Despotic to compute line emission properties for astrophysical clouds.
-Make sure both of these are installed before you can use this pipeline.

 ## Features